-- (1) 1st semester (RTE 181): two 7-hour days/week - (2) 2nd semester (RTE 182): two 7-hour days/week - (3) 3rd semester (RTE 183): four 7-hour days/week - (4) 4th semester (RTE 281): three 7-hour days/week - (5) 5th semester (RTE 282): three 7-hour days/week
+- (1) 1st semester (RTE 1081): two 7-hour days/week - (2) 2nd semester (RTE 1082): two 7-hour days/week - (3) 3rd semester (RTE 1083): four 7-hour days/week - (4) 4th semester (RTE 2081): three 7-hour days/week - (5) 5th semester (RTE 2082): three 7-hour days/week

-GENERAL INTERNSHIP POLICIES
+5. GENERAL INTERNSHIP POLICIES

-- A. Didactic and internship class schedules will not exceed 40 hours in one week or require averaging of variable hour weeks. - B. Clinical days are 7-hour days. - a) During the end-of-semester make-up days, students can work up to 10 hours, pending approval of clinical affiliate department supervisor. - C. Students will receive a 15-minute break every four hours or a 45-minute lunch dependent on clinical site protocol.
+- I. Didactic and internship class schedules will not exceed 40 hours in one week or require averaging of variable hour weeks. - II.
+Clinical days are 7-hour days. - a) During the end-of-semester make-up days, students can work up to 10 hours, pending approval of clinical affiliate department supervisor. - III.
+Students will receive a 15-minute break every four hours or a 45-minute lunch dependent on clinical site needs.
 Lunches may not be worked in lieu of clinical time.
-Every student is required to have a designated 30-minute lunch. - D. Cell phones are not allowed in the clinical setting.
+Every student is required to have a designated 30-minute lunch. - IV.Cell phones are not allowed in the clinical setting.
 Student cell phones should be turned off and stored in a locker or other secure place.
-Students may use their phones during breaks and lunches only. - a) For emergencies, students should know the phone number of the technologist work area; share this with family members, etc. - E. The radiologic sciences programs observe all recognized CCD breaks and holidays.
-Due to liability insurance policies, students cannot attend clinical on recognized holidays and semester breaks.

-a) Students cannot fulfill missed clinical time during the fall or spring breaks or on school-recognized holidays.
+Students may use their phones during breaks and lunches only. - a) For emergencies, students should know the phone number of the technologist work area; share this with family members, etc. - V. The radiologic sciences programs observe all recognized CCD breaks and holidays.
+Due to liability insurance policies, students cannot attend clinical on recognized holidays and semester breaks. - a) Students cannot fulfill missed clinical time during the fall or spring breaks or on school-recognized holidays.
 All students must be registered in an appropriate course to participate in clinical internships.
 If excessive absences occur due to extraordinary circumstances, an additional short-term internship course, scheduled during school breaks may be necessary at the discretion of the clinical coordinator and program director.
-The student is responsible for all tuition and fees associated with the additional internship.
+The student is responsible for all tuition and fees associated with the additional internship. - VI.Employment at clinical sites: At no time during the clinical assignment may the student be paid for their educational hours or be reimbursed in any way.
+See Student tech/intern policy at end of handbook. - VII.
+Snow Policy: If the Center for Health Sciences at Lowry is closed because of poor weather conditions, the student is not required to attend clinical.
+This day will not be made up.
+Students can call the campus closure information line at 303.556.2401 for campus closure information.
+Occasionally, the Center for Health Sciences will be closed and the Auraria campus will be open and vice versa.
+Please verify with through school email and text messaging.